BartMassey/simplicity-solver/README.md

     .GR.
     .GRR

-The goal is to get the R block to the upper-left corner.
+The goal is to get the R block to the upper-left corner in as few moves as possible.
+One move is a sequence of horizontal and vertical steps by a single piece such that it does not intersect any other pieces at any point.

     R???
     RR??
     ????
     ????

-A solution will be a sequence of puzzle states in the format shown above leading from the starting state to a goal state.
+The solution is displayed as a sequence of puzzle states leading from the starting state to a goal state.

-The solver uses A* search, with an admissible heuristic of taxicab distance of the R piece from its goal position.
-A back-of-the-envelope calculation gives a strict upper bound of 64K for the number of possible states of this problem,\
-so almost anything works quickly.
+The solver uses A* search, with an admissible heuristic of the number of pieces that provably have to move from their current position.
+A back-of-the-envelope calculation gives a strict upper bound of 64K for the number of possible states of this problem, so almost anything works quickly.
+The first working version of this search examines 272 states before finding a solution.